-Why Would a Product Implement Blackboard SSO?
+Why Would Your Application Implement Blackboard SSO?

 Many schools that use Blackboard are interested in vendors that offer content that can integrate with the school's LMS.
 Third-party content that supports integrated functions, like SSO, can make life easier for teachers, students, and administrators.
+In fact, LMS integration is commonly requested in RFPs that are sent out to edtech vendors.

-Blackboard SSO through API Integration
+Blackboard SSO Through API Integration

 The first way that Blackboard facilitates SSO integration is through the Blackboard API.
 The Blackboard REST API implements a version of OAuth 2.0 to authenticate users.
-With this style of integration, users can head to the product and click a "Sign In With Blackboard" button.
+With this style of integration, users can start on your website or mobile app and click a "Sign In With Blackboard" button.
 Blackboard will then prompt the user for their username and password (if they are not already logged into Blackboard).
-The product never sees the password the user entered.
+Your app, itself, never sees the password the user entered.

-Blackboard SSO through an LTI Standard Integration
+Blackboard SSO Through LTI

+Blackboard supports LTI 1.1, LTI 1.3, and the LTI Advantage services.
 LTI apps are designed to be accessed within a course in the LMS.
 LTI apps must be configured by a teacher or administrator so that students in the course can access the app.
 Students and teachers can then launch into the application by selecting the tool from their course in Canvas.
 The process of launching the tool will let the app verify the user's identity and grant the user access.

-Note that the sign in is always initiated from the LMS (i.e. students won't visit a website or mobile app to access the resource).
+Note that the sign in is always initiated from the LMS (i.e. students won't visit your website or mobile app to access the resource).
 After the LTI launch, the developer receives a set of URLs that can be used to perform a limited set of functions, like grade syncing.

 What are the challenges of SSO in Blackboard?

-There are some issues that developers commonly encounter when trying to integrate an SSO solution into their platform.
-For example, many products try to identify users who sign in through Blackboard by the user’s email address.
+For example, many apps try to identify users who sign in through Blackboard by their email address.
 Doing this can lead to unforeseen problems and leave users vulnerable.

 Additionally, Blackboard's implementation of OAuth 2 is somewhat non-standard.
 While it still technically follows the OAuth 2 specification, Blackboard's implementation has quirks that aren't generally present in other platforms that use OAuth 2.